 Losses in Syria and Libya of the Panzir (Panzir-C1) anti-aircraft missile and gun systems manufactured in Russia led to the need to learn important lessons from the situation.
 Of course, the notorious human factor plays a paramount role in the fact that Haftar forces in Libya and government troops in the SAR lost such weapons.
 However, it is important to understand here that the technical side of the issue is of no small importance.

-The effectiveness of the use of the "Shell" in inverse proportion is related to the number of airborne weapons that are targets for air defense systems and for which the air defense system itself acts as a target.
-In other words, the more planes and drones the enemy uses against the “Shell”, the less likely the complex has a chance to withstand such an attack.
+The effectiveness of using "Armor" is inversely related to the amount aviation means of destruction that are targets for the ZRPK and for which the ZRPK itself acts as a target.
+In other words, the more planes and drones the enemy uses against the "Carapace", the less the complex has a chance to resist such an attack.
 Everything is logical.
-An important aspect is precisely the simultaneous use of several shock UAVs.
+An important aspect is precisely in the simultaneous use of several shock UAVs.

 For obvious reasons, if the Pantsir-C1 air defense missile defense system is “pulled out,” as they say, in the middle of the desert and at this moment cool in its shadow, then no technical advantages of the system will help.

 But for ZRPK, an important issue is the reduction in deployment time.
 Given that one “Shell-C1” sometimes has to confront 4-5 drones (for example, Turkish “Bayraktar” in the mentioned Libya and Syria), then literally every second is important in this situation.